dftbplus/recipes/docs/transport/carbon2d-trans.rst

 Transmission and density of states
 ----------------------------------

-In the DFTB+ input format, settings related to a transport calculation may be required to appear in separate sections of the `dftb_in.hsd` file, depending on the functionality they invoke.
-In the following we will set up the simplest open boundary condition calculation: a calculation of transmission coefficients according to the Landauer-Caroli formula, assuming a non-SCC DFTB hamiltonian.
-We will analyse and comment the different sections contained in the file `dftb_in.hsd`.
+In the following we will first set up the simplest open boundary condition
+calculation: transmission coefficients according to the Landauer-Caroli formula, assuming a non-SCC DFTB hamiltonian.
+We will discuss and comment the different sections contained in the file `dftb_in.hsd`.

 First, we have the specification of the geometry::